Rossel-Applications/mwu-sdk/README.md

 #### Symfony integration

 This library provides a Symfony bundle, which helps you to integrate this library to your project.
-Once the composer package installed, create a new `mwu_sdk.yaml` configuration file under the `config/packages/` directory.
+Once the composer package installed, execute the Symfony Flex recipe, or manually create a new `mwu_sdk.yaml` configuration file under the `config/packages/` directory.

 > Here is an example configuration file you can use: [config/packages/mwu_sdk.yaml](config/packages/mwu_sdk.yaml).
 > Don't forget to change the "CHANGE_ME!" values :slightly_smiling_face: !